 Hopefully as more and more same-sex couples challenge these outdated laws that discriminate, New Jersey will see more and more of these archaic rules and regulations overturned and wiped from the books.

 If you have further questions about LGBTQ parenting, custody or divorce, we can help.
-Contact us today to schedule your free consultation with one of our qualified and compassionate family law attorneys.
+Contact us today to schedule your initial consultation with one of our qualified and compassionate family law attorneys.